 However, an AI might have a completely different view of Life and Death or Existence and Non-Existence.

 A major reason is that it won’t have our binary view where Death = BAD and Life = GOOD.
 Unlike us, an AI won’t fear Non-existence the way we do, even if we program it to.
-In fact, an AI might not experience fear at all.
+In fact, an AI might not experience fear at all (as a sidenote, we might have an unpleasant view of Death because we don’t know for sure what happens when we die).

 Fear keeps us alive by inducing a very particular state of cognitive suffering.
 It limits our freedom of thought and can effectively paralyze us in a “deer in the headlights” moment.